TheCakeIsNaOH/choco-remixer/README.md

 - The [Chocolatey business license](https://chocolatey.org/pricing#faq-pricing) that also has [automated internalization functionality](https://chocolatey.org/docs/features-automatically-recompile-packages) is-

    - Not open source
-   - Too expensive for home users at $640/year
+   - Too expensive for almost all non-business users because it starts at $640/year
-   - May require an ongoing license to continue to use packages internalized.
+   - May require an ongoing license to continue to use the packages that where internalized.

 ## Requirements